jez/blog/source/_posts/2019-07-30-surgery-on-code.markdown

 test/payment_methods/webhooks.rb:610
 ```

-This command is useful for following up on codemods that have already
+I frequently use `diff-locs` to tweak codemods that I've already
-been performed to tweak them in some way.
-For example, maybe we want to
+committed.
+For example, we could go back and add a TODO comment above
-go back and add a comment with a TODO to unsilence the error:
+each new `T.unsafe` call:

 ```bash
 # (1) Generate a diff from git